thunderrabbit/robnugen-journal-entries/2001/10/09my_moms_article.md

 fury.
 No country deserved
 such an act of terrorism.
 Where is God now?
 Where is Allah?
 Where is
 Yhwh?
-Why don’t they do
+Why don't they do
 something?</FONT>&nbsp;<BR></BR></P>
 <P><FONT SIZE="3" FACE="Arial">A Sufi was praying when
 along came a
 cripple, a beggar and a victim of assault.
 And seeing them, he cried,
-“Great God, how is it that a loving creator can see such things and yet do nothing about them?”
-And God said, “I did do something.
-I made you.”</FONT>&nbsp;<BR></BR></P>
+"Great God, how is it that a loving creator can see such things and yet do nothing about them?"
+And God said, "I did do something.
+I made you."</FONT>&nbsp;<BR></BR></P>
 <P><FONT SIZE="3" FACE="Arial">OK, God, what are we to
 do now?
 Retaliate?
 Assassinate?
 Give up our freedom?
 We expect some